XAITK/xaitk-saliency/docs/xaitk_explanation.rst

    al. <https://proceedings.neurips.cc/paper/4824-imagenet-classification-with-deep-convolutional-neural-networks.pdf>`_

-This operation is "all or nothing" at both ends: the entire image must be processed, and the entire vector must be output.
+This process is all-or-nothing: the model must process the entire image and output the full prediction vector.
 There is no mechanism by which a subset of the output can be traced back to a subset of the input.
 Yet it seems reasonable to ask questions such as:

 * The input image is a camel; why did the system give a higher likelihood to "horse" than "camel"?